MavrykDynamics/maven-frontend/src/frontend/src/pages/Litepaper/Litepaper.markdown.md

 **The interest, liquidation, and admin origination fees are all governable by stakeholders and can be updated by community vote.**

-The revenue is automatically deposited within the Treasury, where a reserve of XTZ, USDT, and EURL is put aside to hedge against extreme market drops which might push at-risk vaults into an under-collateralized ratio so low that it would impossible to liquidate (as no rational investor would pay more money than what the collateral in the vault is worth).
+The revenue is automatically deposited within the Treasury, where a reserve of MVRK and USDT is put aside to hedge against extreme market drops which might push at-risk vaults into an under-collateralized ratio so low that it would impossible to liquidate (as no rational investor would pay more money than what the collateral in the vault is worth).
 The reserve provides stablecoin liquidity to be injected in case of such an event and to maintain overall system stability.

 Once Maven Finance is adopted and generating revenue, it is up to Governance to vote on disbursing the stablecoin revenue generated from the Treasury to fund further development, to incentivize Governance participation, to perform a buyback of MVN on the open market to incentivize Satellite price feeds & yield farms, and to invest in assets to be held by the Treasury.